eikek/docspell/website/site/content/docs/joex/file-processing.md

 - mode `regexonly`: this doesn't load any statistical models and is therefore much lighter on memory (depending on the address book size, of course).
 It will use the address book to create regex rules and match them against your document.
+Memory usage then doesn't depend on the document language.
-- mode = disabled: this disables nlp processing altogether.
+- mode `disabled`: this disables nlp processing.
 Then only the classifier is run (unless disabled).

 Note that mode `full` and `basic` is only relevant for the languages where models are available.
 For all other languages, it is effectively